aureamunoz/getting-started-on-quarkus-demo/README.md

 You can then execute your native executable with: `./target/getting-started-on-quarkus-demo-1.0-SNAPSHOT-runner`

 Or, if you don't have GraalVM installed, you can run the native executable build in a container.
-Build the docker image with `docker build -f src/main/docker/Dockerfile.native -t quarkus/getting-started .` Finally, run the container using `docker run -i --rm -p 8080:8080 quarkus/getting-started`
+Build the docker image with `docker build -f src/main/docker/Dockerfile.native -t $USER/getting-started .` Finally, run the container using `docker run -i --rm -p 8080:8080 $USER/getting-started`

+Note: don't forget to replace $USER by your own

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.